Main Content Anchor

 • weren’t driving under a licence where your BAC must be zero (eg if you are on a learner, provisional, probationary or restricted license).

-• At the time you applied for the work licence you held a current Queensland open driver's licence.
+• At the time you apply for the work licence you hold a current Queensland provisional or open driver's licence.

-• been convicted of drink driving or a similar offence
+• been convicted before of drink driving or drug driving or a similar offence

 • been convicted in Queensland for dangerous driving

-• had a licence suspended or cancelled (except in some situations).
+• had a licence suspended or disqualified (except in some circumstances such as a SPER suspension or immediate suspension).

 If these eligibility requirements apply to you, before getting a work licence, you still must: